vinitshahdeo/newrelic-nerdgraph-client/README.md

 Contributions to [newrelic-nerdgraph-client](https://github.com/vinitshahdeo/newrelic-nerdgraph-client) are most welcome!

-please [open an issue](https://github.com/vinitshahdeo/newrelic-nerdgraph-client/issues/new) on the GitHub repository.
+If you find a bug or want to suggest a new feature, please [open an issue](https://github.com/vinitshahdeo/newrelic-nerdgraph-client/issues/new) on the GitHub repository.
 If you want to contribute code, please [fork the repository](https://github.com/vinitshahdeo/newrelic-nerdgraph-client/fork), make your changes, and **submit a pull request**.
 Your contributions and feedback are most welcome!

 ## License